Alex-Devoid/buncombe-property-tax-analysis/README.md

 This analysis aims to explore the potential relationship between unpaid property bills and gentrification in Buncombe County, with a focus on single-family homes.
 Specifically, it examines unpaid property bills from two perspectives:

 - The rates of unpaid property bills among home-valuation quintiles and deciles.
-- The correlation between unpaid property bills and rising home valuations in different housing-valuation quintiles.
+- A logistics regression that looks for correlation between unpaid property bills and rising home valuations, among other factors, in different housing-valuation quintiles.

-## Unpaid Property Bills and Rising Home Valuations
+In addition to the README, the Jupyter Notebook in this repositry contains comments on my methodologies.
+## Highlighted Preliminary Findings

-- The rates of unpaid property bills were higher among groups of lower housing valuations.
+- The rates of unpaid property bills were higher among groups with lower housing valuations.
-- In the highest housing-valuation decile, rates of unpaid property bills were roughly three times higher than in the lowest housing-valuation decile.
+- In the lowest housing-valuation decile, rates of unpaid property bills were roughly three times higher than in the decline with the highst valuations.
 ## Rates of Unpaid Property Bills

 Urban3 has already shown that homes in the bottom quintiles have experienced a sharper rise in valuations, likely contributing to gentrification.